 What voluntary repayments do help with is reducing your balance, before your loan is indexed.
 Speaking of which -

-Indexing to inflation
+Indexing to inflation or wage growth

 In Australia, student loans are interest free.
 This means that unlike other kinds of loans, they don’t accrue interest.